PratimeshTiwari/AI-Interview-Agent/SYSTEM_DESIGN.md

 ## 🧠 AI System Prompts

-The core of EightFold's intelligence lies in its carefully crafted system prompts.
+The core of the **AI Interview Agent's** intelligence lies in its carefully crafted system prompts.
 These prompts define the persona, behavior, and evaluation criteria for the AI interviewer.

 ### Interviewer Persona (Gemini)
 The AI acts as a "Senior Technical Interviewer" at a top-tier tech company.